somerville-neighborhood-council/somervilleneighborhoodcouncil.org/index.md

 (Both meetings will feature the same content; feel free to attend either or both!)

-## Board Meetings
+## Meetings

-USNC Board Meetings are open to the public.
+USNC Meetings are open to the public.
 You can find out when the next meeting is by viewing the [meetings](/meetings) page.
 All minutes from past meetings are available [here](https://drive.google.com/open?id=1cYUa0aivIIH-yvfJe61SUdinDMtkb1WO).

 ## Email Announcements
 To be notified about major upcoming events, sign up for the newsletter here: [major announcements list](http://tinyletter.com/unionsquareneighborhoodcouncil)